sonatype-nexus-community/nexus-repository-r/README.md

     mvn clean install

-If everything checks out, the bundle for R should be available in the `target` folder
+If everything checks out, the bundle for `R` should be available in the `target` folder

 ## Using R With Nexus Repository Manager 3

-After installing the plugin, we have detailed instructions on [how to get started here!](docs/R_USER_DOCUMENTATION.md)
+Please view detailed instructions on [how to get started here!](https://help.sonatype.com/repomanager3/formats/r-repositories)

 ## Compatibility with Nexus Repository Manager 3 Versions

-The table below outlines what version of Nexus Repository the plugin was built against
+The table below outlines what version of Nexus Repository the plugin was built against:

 | Plugin Version | Nexus Repository Version |
 |----------------|--------------------------|